Tired of filling out a never-ending list of job applications? Try this strategy to set you apart.

 Did this take me an extra few days of my life?
 It sure did.
 But it also landed me the job.
 This is to say, job hunting is far from easy, but by putting in the hard work, you will see the dividends.

-Now is the time to put down your applications, think about how you can stand out, and get to work creating something that will blow your interviewer’s mind.
+Now is the time to reconsider your approach to application, think about how you can stand out, and get to work creating something that will truly impress your interviewer.